Watch a product review

 |Wood Thickness (inches)||1/2|

 |Labor Warranty||1 Year|

-Materials: The Sound Ordnance BB10-64S Bass Bunker is an unloaded, hatchback-style sealed enclosure for one 10" subwoofer.
-It is constructed of 5/8" MDF (medium-density fiberboard), covered in black carpet.
+Materials: The Sound Ordnance BB8-35S Bass Bunker is an unloaded, hatchback-style sealed enclosure for a single 8" subwoofer.
+It is constructed of 1/2" MDF (medium-density fiberboard), covered in black carpet.

-Terminals: The BB10-64S is equipped with two pair of spring-post speaker terminals mounted in the rear panel, offering wiring flexibility when used with a dual voice coil woofer.
-The spring terminals will accept bare wire up to 10 gauge, pin connectors, and single banana plugs, but are spaced too far apart for dual banana plugs.
-Inside the enclosure the terminals have two attached 15" lengths of speaker wire for connecting the subwoofer.
+Terminals: The BB8-35S is equipped with a pair of spring-post speaker terminals, mounted in the rear panel.
+The spring terminals will accept bare wire, pin connectors, and single banana plugs, but are spaced too far apart for dual banana plugs.
+Inside the enclosure, the terminals have an attached 18" length of speaker wire for connecting the subwoofer.

 Brackets: Brackets for securing the enclosure to your vehicle are recommended.

 Sound Ordnance subwoofer enclosures, called Bass Bunkers, are available to house most standard-sized woofers.
 This Crutchfield video gives you an up-close look at these high-quality sub boxes.